 Valentine’s Day is a day for celebrating love in all forms.
 If you can represent this in your campaign, you’re on to a winner!
 We love this example from MAX & Co.
 “No date?
 No problem” promotes self love and leaves everyone feeling included!

-We hope you have taken some inspiration for your email campaigns this Valentine’s Day.
-With a range of Valentine’s Day email templates, professional design tools, web fonts and layout options, Mail Designer 365 is the perfect place to start creating your romantic designs!
+Now you know the essentials of what to include in your Valentine's Day emails, it's time to get started on your own campaign!
+With a range of heartfelt email templates, professional design tools, web fonts and drag and drop layout options, Mail Designer 365 is the perfect place to start creating your romantic designs.

 First published: January 2018